Koi fish are world-famous for several very good reasons. They are large, showy fish that are easy to care for and live for a very long time.

 - Tancho aren’t a breedable characteristic; the placement and shape of the red mark is a matter of luck!

-Asagi Magoi are a type of Koi with blue-grey scales on their backs with a net-like pattern to scales thanks to the pale edges.
+Asagi Magoi are a type of Japanese Koi Fish with blue-grey scales on their backs with a net-like pattern to scales thanks to the pale edges.
 One of the oldest koi varieties, Asagi have their roots in the 1860’s as descendents from wild-variety Black Carp.
-The below the lateral line, the scales take on a bright orange or red color that can bleed into the fins, face, and gill covers.
+Below the lateral line, the scales take on a bright orange or red color that can bleed into the fins, face, and gill covers.

 - Because Asagi have such well-defined scales, any missing or crooked scale patterns will be obvious, detracting from the aesthetic value of the fish.